Sirupsen/sirupsen.github.io/content/about.md

 In 2016 I became the lead of a small team (3-5) and was tasked to make [Shopify able to run out of multiple data-centers at once][pods], which we completed by Black Friday and Cyber Monday in 2016.
-In 2017, I grew the team into two teams, one responsible for [moving shops without downtime between regions][pods] and another responsible for the 'job infrastructure', running [workloads outside of web requests made to Shopify][jobs] to do large-scale data migrations.
+In 2017, I grew the team into two teams, one responsible for [moving shops without downtime between regions][shopmv] and another responsible for the 'job infrastructure', running [workloads outside of web requests made to Shopify][jobs] to do large-scale data migrations.
 In 2018, I started building the Service Communication team that's building the software